aratare-jp/kirke/README.md

 If omitted, it will default to `custom` type.

-But this is not enough, so let's begin defining our task!
+If using non-`custom` types, the type will dictate what input, operation and output this task will use.
+For example, `reader` type will not have input whereas `writer` type will not have output.

 ### Input
 A task can receive input from zero or multiple data sources.
-Some of the most common data sources are databases, files, servers, or even other tasks.
+Some of the most common data sources are databases, files, servers, or even other tasks' output.

-Input receives data _only_, which is different from other frameworks that may treat input as both data and data stores.
+Input receives data **_only_**, which is different from other frameworks that may treat input as both data and data stores.
 Kirke only allows raw data to be received by input, whereas [operations](#operation) can be used to process the data store.
-Operations are also used to data generation as "generation" does not mean the data but rather the act of generating.
+Operations are also used to data generation as "generation" does not mean the data but rather the act of generating data.
 The rationale behind this decision is so that we can keep input as "pure" as possible and that input should ever be concerned about the data itself.

-By default, _all_ types of task can be given an `:input` to depict where the task can get the data.
+By default, tasks of _all_ types except `reader` can be given an `:input` to depict where the task can get the data.
 ```clojure
 {
   ;; ...